goravel/docs/security/authorization.md

 })
 ```

-If the before closure returns a non-nil result that result will be considered the result of the authorization check.
+If the `Before` closure returns a non-nil result, that result will be considered the result of the authorization check.

-You may use the `After` method to define a closure to be executed after all other authorization checks:
+The `After` method can be used to define a closure that will be executed after all other authorization checks.

 ```go
 facades.Gate().After(func(ctx context.Context, ability string, arguments map[string]any, result contractsaccess.Response) contractsaccess.Response {